-- Combine rolled oats, baking soda and salt.
+- In a small bowl. combine rolled oats, baking soda and salt.
 Set aside.

-In a large mixing bowl (of stand mixer), with whisk attachment, beat the eggs with the sugar, almond butter and vanilla until light colored (3-4 minutes)
+- In a large bowl, whisk the eggs with the brown sugar, almond butter and vanilla extract until light-colored (3-4 minutes).

-- With a mixing spoon, add the oatmeal mixture.
-Gently combine.
+- With a rubber mixing spoon, add the oatmeal mixture.
+Combine together.

 - Fold in the chocolate chips.

-- With a medium sized scooper, place dough on baking sheet.
+- With a medium-sized scooper, place dough on the parchment-lined baking sheet.

-With the back end of a heavy glass, slightly flatten the top (I find that spraying the bottom of the glass with non-stick spray makes the process a lot easier).
+- With a lightly greased fork, slightly flatten the top (I find using a non-stick spray on the fork makes the process a lot easier).

-Allow to cool on baking sheet completely before removing as this cookie is very soft and gooey.
+- Allow to cool on the baking sheet completely before removing them as these cookies are very soft and gooey.

 - Allow the cookies to cool completely, about 15-20 minutes, before removing them from the baking sheet as they are too soft and gooey to transfer to a wire rack.